-1954 saw large-scale premieres from the four most underrated classical composers of the entire 20th century.
-They are, in alphabetical order, Benjamin Britten, Witold Lutoslawski, Ralph Vaughan Williams and Edgard Varèse.
+1954 saw large-scale premieres from four of the most underrated classical composers of the entire 20th century: Benjamin Britten, Witold Lutoslawski, Ralph Vaughan Williams and Edgard Varèse.

 The Turn of the Screw